Geographic Information Systems (2024)

 On this page

-Code Paper Title Occurrence / Location COMPX101 Introduction to Programming 15.0 24A (Hamilton), 24A (Online), 24B (Hamilton), 24B (Hamilton Waikato College), 24B (Secondary School - Unistart), 24X (Hainan University, Haikou, China) & 24X (Zhejiang University City College, Hangzhou China) This paper introduces computer programming in C# - the exciting challenge of creating software and designing artificial worlds within the computer.
+Code Paper Title Points Occurrence / Location COMPX101 Introduction to Programming 15.0 24A (Hamilton), 24A (Online), 24B (Hamilton), 24B (Hamilton Waikato College), 24B (Secondary School - Unistart), 24X (Hainan University, Haikou, China) & 24X (Zhejiang University City College, Hangzhou China) This paper introduces computer programming in C# - the exciting challenge of creating software and designing artificial worlds within the computer.
 It also covers concepts such as the internals of the home computer, the history and future of computers, cyber security, computer gaming, databases, mobile computing and current researc...
-COMPX102 Object-Oriented Programming 15.0 24B (Hamilton), 24B (Secondary School - Unistart), 24B (Tauranga), 24C (Hamilton Waikato College), 24H (Hamilton), 24X (Hainan University, Haikou, China) & 24X (Zhejiang University City College, Hangzhou China) This paper builds on introductory programming experience, and assumes a knowledge of basic programming techniques, which it expands on particularly in the areas of data organisation and algorithms, and introducing code contracts, computer architecture, Boolean algebra, assembly language, program analysis and object-oriented programming.
-STATS111 Statistics for Science 19A (Tauranga), 19B (Hamilton), 19B (Tauranga) & 19C (Tauranga) This paper provides a first course in statistics for students in the Faculty of Science and Engineering.
-Microsoft Excel is used throughout.
+COMPX102 Object-Oriented Programming 15.0 24B (Hamilton), 24B (Secondary School - Unistart), 24B (Tauranga), 24C (Hamilton Waikato College), 24H (Hamilton), 24X (Hainan University, Haikou, China) & 24X (Zhejiang University City College, Hangzhou China) This paper builds on introductory programming experience, and assumes a knowledge of basic programming techniques, which it expands on particularly in the areas of data organisation and algorithms.
+It also provides an introduction to: object-oriented programming, computer architecture, Boolean algebra, assembly language, and progra...
+DATAX111 Statistics for Science 15.0 24B (Hamilton), 24B (Tauranga) & 24C (Hamilton Waikato College) An introductory paper in statistics that uses Microsoft Excel.
 Topics include the collection and presentation of data, basic principles of experimental design, hypothesis testing, regression and the analysis of categorical data.
 DATAX121 Introduction to Statistical Methods 15.0 24A (Hamilton), 24A (Secondary School - Unistart) & 24X (Hainan University, Haikou, China) An introduction to statistical data collection and analysis.
 Topics include general principles for statistical problem solving; some practical examples of statistical inference; and the study of relationships between variables using regression analysis.